Five Customer Service Questions to Ask Your Telecom Provider

 - Can you give me a tour of your customer service portal?

 An intuitive, robust self-service portal is critical for managing your telecom services.
 An account management portal can save you time, typically by providing online access to things like bill payment, service and user administration, and support tickets.
 With a self-service portal, you can manage your account any time, on your schedule – not just during business hours.
-We covered this topic in a previous post.

 Once you sign a contract, cancelling service and getting out of your obligation usually comes with penalties.
 Avoid the hassle – and avoid getting stuck with poor service – by asking a lot of questions during your fact-finding phase.